 South Africa

-Starting in 2023, various companies in South Africa will be piloting a 4 day week with no loss in pay
+Starting in 2023, 28 companies in South Africa piloted a 4-day week with no loss in pay.

 4 Day Work Week in South Africa